 We have one live moment to recognize Nora Patel correctly and act before the old process falls back to something generic.

 Forge Industrial keeps everything you see at the top of this architecture.
 The CRM and CPQ platform, SAP and Oracle ERP, the contract store, Databricks pricing models, Kafka seller events, and partner APIs all stay exactly where they are.
 Redis is not the new system of record.
-Redis is the operational serving layer that makes those existing systems act together in the live quote window.
+Redis Iris is the context engine — the operational serving layer that makes those existing systems act together in the live quote window.

 The result is a working set that is always current.
 Not a nightly batch.
 Not a stale snapshot.
 Milliseconds behind the source.